Discovering gaps and opportunities in mental health therapy processes

 exploratory designs

-I hypothesised that a data-driven approach could enhance the therapy experience.
-Like many ADHD apps, Cog allows users to track symptoms, emotions, and add daily journal entries for context.
-AI and data analytics could then summarise this input, offering therapists and patients a clear view of progress.
 This approach would give therapists insights into the patient’s well-being and areas to focus on, while also helping users identify their own patterns.
 With structured data accessible before each session, patients wouldn’t need to recall key events, and progress tracking could boost motivation.

-Additionally, a centralised hub within the app would keep therapy organised— session summaries, homework, communication, reminders, and an archive all in one place, so nothing ever gets lost.
+Additionally, a centralised hub within the app would keep therapy organised; session summaries, homework, communication, reminders, and an archive all in one place, so nothing ever gets lost.

 Automating some of the admin work could further reduce clinician burnout; for example, after each session, AI could draft a session summary and risk assessment based on the user’s data, allowing therapists to simply review it.